 - Clear communication and a good phone manner

 In terms of transferrable skills, we need someone who is able to use a computer, IT skills are really important.
 Also, the ability to multitask and to talk to all audiences.
-While most calls will come from the over 75s themselves, some calls which will come through will be from family members.
-This is where objection handling comes in, because some people will be unhappy that they, or their relative, have to start paying for their TV licence.
+Objection handling will come in because some people will be unhappy that they, or their relative, have to start paying for their TV licence.
 When things like this happen people often take out their frustrations on the person at the end of the phone.
 So I always say, don’t ever take it personally, sometimes people just need to vent to someone so it’s a case of listening and handling their objections appropriately, because at the end of the day they have to pay it.

 What 3 things will give candidates the best chance of landing one of these jobs?